Alia Thabit School Program Menu

 Costuming for school programs is bright and entrancing to students, yet modest and completely covered.
 Alia has years of experience as a Head-

-- A performance of regional Middle Eastern dance styles accompanied by explanations of the dances and their origins, accompanied by a question and answer session.
+- A performance of classic Middle Eastern dance accompanied by explanations of the dance and its origins, plus a question and answer session.
 Suitable for larger audiences, assemblies.
 All grade levels.

 - A hands-